 International Research Experience in the Sciences (IRES) supports students in the natural sciences who have at least one year of research experience at Emory.
 The student’s Emory mentor and program faculty help place students in international laboratories for a 10-week term.
 Students receive a $3000 stipend plus a travel award.

 SIRE Summer Research Partners Program is open to students in the humanities, social sciences and the creative & performing arts in full-time research.
 Students can work full-time on a faculty research project, or part-time on the faculty project and part-time on their own mentored research project.
 Students interested in Emory’s racial history can work on a project co-funded by the Transforming Community Project.

 Students receive a $3000 stipend and on-campus housing for the 10-week program.

 Extended Deadline: March 10 for the upcoming summer.

 Note: students interested in the sciences should apply to the Emory SURE Program.

 Emory College offers research symposia featuring undergraduate research twice a year.
-The Fall Research Symposium is during Family Weekend in October, and the Spring Research Symposium is during Undergraduate Research Week in April.
+The Fall Research Symposium is during Family Weekend in October, and the Spring Research Symposium is during Undergraduate Research Week at the end of April.
 Along with other interested students, students funded by SIRE will present their work in one or both of the symposia during the academic year they are funded.

-Emory College students may make an appointment to print their posters in White Hall 300 free of charge.
-Contact Leah Roesch at email@example.com.
+Emory College students may make an appointment to print their posters at Emory College Web Help at email@example.com.

 SIRE Graduate Fellows participate in the Research Partner Program by developing programming to support the undergraduate researchers and meeting weekly with the students.
 Graduate fellows are supported for 12 months working with both the academic year research partners and the SIRE and SURE programs in the summer.